nils-mathieu/piscine-rust/module-05.md

 fn choose<T>(values: &[T]) -> &T;
 ```

-Add tests to show this function works as expected.
+You can write a `main` function to show that the function works as expected.

 ## Exercise 01: Print Yourself, I'll Greet You